apache/accumulo-website/_docs-2/administration/in-depth-install.md

 In Hadoop-2.6.0, a new CredentialProvider class was introduced which serves as a common implementation to abstract away the storage and retrieval of passwords from plaintext storage in configuration files.
 Any Property marked with the `Sensitive` annotation is a candidate for use with these CredentialProviders.
-For version of Hadoop which lack these classes, the feature will just be unavailable for use.
+For versions of Hadoop which lack these classes, the feature will just be unavailable for use.

 A comma separated list of CredentialProviders can be configured using the Accumulo Property